techidaily/site-games-able/source/_posts/top-white-gadgets-cost-effective-pc-parts-of-the-year.md

 ### Q: How do I know which motherboard I need for my PC?

  It depends entirely on your CPU and GPU.
 If you haven't decided on those components yet, do that first.
 Start by picking a processor (AMD or Intel) and then choosing a suitable graphics card.
-Once you've got that settled, you can start narrowing your search; in fact, our guide on[motherboard specifications and their meanings](https://www.makeuseof.com/motherboard-specs-terms-explained/) breaks down the process succinctly!
+Once you've got that settled, you can start narrowing your search; in fact, our guide on [motherboard specifications and their meanings](https://www.makeuseof.com/motherboard-specs-terms-explained/) breaks down the process succinctly!

 ### Q: What does the motherboard do on my PC?